dotfinally/finallyreact/README.md

 ## To use in your project

 - `npm install finallyreact`
+- Import FinallyReact CSS in your app, most likely in a top level app file: `import 'finallyreact/main.css'`
+- Import components as needed, for example: `import { Column, Row, Card } from 'finallyreact'`
 - (optional) create a config file in the root of your project (see below)
 - (optional) use PurgeCSS to reduce the size of the CSS bundle (see below)